HamletTanyavong/Mathematics.NET/docs/guide/autodiff/first-order-reverse-mode.md

         tape.Add(x.X1, x.X2),
         tape.Sin(x.X3)));
 ```
-If we want to examine the nodes, we can use the `PrintNodes` method that we have already encountered.
+If we want to examine the nodes, we can use the `LogNodes` method that we have already encountered.
 ```
 Root Node 0:
     Weights: [0, 0]